LAKERS TOGETHER: COVID vaccine required by September 30. Face coverings required indoors.

 All recipients of the Jean Enright Scholarship will reflect her commitment to education and her spirit of community service.

 “Don’t judge each day by the harvest you reap, but by the seeds you plant.” -Robert Louis Stevenson

-The Jean Enright Scholarship requires an essay of up to 500 words detailing your participation in the community and/or service on campus that is centered on women and/or girls.
+The Jean Enright Scholarship requires an essay of up to 500 words detailing your participation in the community and/or service on campus that is centered on commitment to gender equity.
 The application deadline is March 1st.
 Click here to apply for the Jean Enright Scholarship.

 Jepkoech J. Kottutt

 Jessica D. Krebs